-Delve deeply into primitive living, cultivate a caretaker relationship with the land, build community skills and activate your own wild awareness.
+Delve deeply into ancestral skills, cultivate a caretaker relationship with the land, build community skills and activate your own wild awareness.

 The 2023 program runs from June 5th to October 2nd

 An Overview of the Program:

-You will live in a community of wild human and non-human kin in a primitive village in the woods.
-You will learn new skills that will enrich and inform your daily life; that may look like sewing up some brain tanned leather shoes or adding a new wild food to your meal.
+You will live in a community of human and non-human kin in a wild village in the woods.
+You will learn new skills that will enrich and inform your daily life; that may look like sewing up some bark tanned leather shoes or adding a new wild food to your meal.
 We personalize our instruction to cater to your passions and innate gifts.
 If you find yourself on fire about a certain craft or skill, we will empower you to nurture it.
 Welcoming these skills back into our lives in a big way is a vital part of stepping into being a caretaker of the earth.